 You can verify everything is working by typing the following at a terminal on your computer:

 If you see a device identifier listed and no complaints about not being authorized, you’re good to go on to the next step.
-If you encounter any issues, refer back to the prior pages to make sure you followed all of the steps and follow any troubleshooting steps for your computer’s operating system.
+If you encounter any issues, refer back to the prior pages to make sure you followed all of the steps.
+Follow any troubleshooting steps specific to your computer’s operating system.